Sector Inquiry into the Waste Management and Recycling Sectors

 The HCC's Sector Inquiry will focus on the following:

-- assessment the appropriateness of competition law tools to address identified issues compared to sectoral legislation.
+• assessment of the appropriateness of competition law tools to address identified issues compared to sectoral legislation.

 - PHASE A’: Public Consultation